open-telemetry/opentelemetry.io/content/en/docs/security/otel-collector-hosting-best-practices.md

 When setting up hosting for OpenTelemetry (OTel) Collector, consider the following practices to better secure your hosting instance.

-## Storing Configuration Information Securely
+## Storing configuration information securely

 <!--- TODO: SHOULD ensure sensitive configuration information is stored securely.
 How? -->